September 25, 2017

 Outsource Time Consuming Tasks

 There are times when it makes more sense to outsource a task than it does to keep it in-house.
 It’s a fine line, but finding a way to recognize when and where you can outsource will save you the one thing you can’t buy more of: your time.
 If you’re hesitant to outsource a call center (or some related task) to an international company, rest assured that there are plenty of U.S.-based options.
+You may want to consider a Virtual Receptionist to handle incoming calls.

 Develop a Knowledge Base